MichaelsPlayground/TalkToYourDESFireCard/readme.md

 Encrypted SDM features you define a well one of those keys as encryption keys and the backend server needs to know this specific key for decryption.

+## What data is provided in the SUN message ?

+There are 4 data fields available within a SUN message:

+1) UID: This is the card's UID (a unique number).
+This element is 7 bytes long but during mirroring it is encoded as hex encoded string,
+so it is 14 characters long
+2) Read Counter: every read access on the file increases the read counter (starting with 0 after file creation).
+The read counter is a
+3 bytes long array (the value is LSB encoded) but on mirroring it is encoded as hex encoded string, so it is 6 characters long
+3) Encrypted File Data (EncFileData): During SDM setup a template URL is written to the NDEF file that has placeholders for each data element.
+The placeholder for the EncFileData element can contain confidential data that needs to provided to the background server (for an example see below) that is static to this card.
+On mirroring the plain data within this placeholder gets encrypted and the encrypted file data will overwrite the plain data.
+The EncFileData needs to be a multiple of 32 but only the first 16 bytes are getting encrypted and provided as a hex encoded
+string, so the EncFileData is 32 characters long (when the placeholder is 32 characters long).
+4) CMAC: the data provided by the tag is secured by a digital signature, so the background server is been able to validate the message against tampering.

+Instead of UID and Read Counter in plain transmission you can choose to use Encrypted PICC data instead.
+Using this feature the UID AND Read Counter are part of the sun message but as an encrypted data field.

+## What is a use case for using Encrypted File Data ?

+Think of an application where the SUN message acts as a door opener to an Entertainment business.
+All allowed cards are on a "whitelist" that holds the UID of the tag - if the card's is found on the whitelist the door will open.
+But how do permit the access for age reasons ?
+Of course, you can use different whitelists but your members are getting older every day and you would be forced to maintain your whitelist every day.

+A more easy way is to store the birthday on member's card within the EncFileData placeholder space (e.g. "2001-01-17").
+This value gets encrypted on mirroring while reading the NDEF message at the door's reader device.
+The card presents the birthday in encrypted form that changes on every read so there is no chance for a replay attack or other tampering.